pedrodude/would-have-been-cool-in-the-80s/README.md

 The default configuration uses a rather nice geometric sans-serif font called [Montserrat](https://www.google.com/fonts/specimen/Montserrat) hosted by Google Fonts.

-## And how I set it up

-This is the least relevant part of the readme but I've included it as I think Hugo hasn't really made clear the benefits of using a Static-Site Generator (or Static CMS) such as Hugo.
-Perhaps because the issue is bigger than them.
-In my opinion these platforms are still too intimidating for most people to feel comfortable attempting.

-So how about some advice from an idiot; yours truly.
-My requirements were:
-* Low-cost (cheaper than a typical hosted solution)
-* Relatively simple (i.e. no programming or any other complex technical setup)
-* High-level of control (i.e. no artificial limitations from the platform)
+## Supporting Infrastructure

-Here are some brief notes on the setup I found works best.
-The skills you need are the ability to read the instructions and a bit of batch scripting [to use S3.exe]:
+And since this is a sort of starter theme from a starter aimed at starters; here's the "stack" of products that I'm using.
+The skills you need to use these are the ability to read the instructions and a bit of batch scripting [to use S3.exe]:
 - Domain from [Gandi.net](http://gandi.net)
 - DNS routing provided by [Amazon Route 53](https://aws.amazon.com/route53/)
 - Storage provided by [Amazon S3](https://aws.amazon.com/s3/)